rust-lang/book/src/ch20-01-single-threaded.md

 <span class="caption">Listing 20-6: Looking at the request line and handling
 requests to */* differently from other requests</span>

-First, we're only going to be looking at the first line of the HTTP request, so rather than reading the entire request into a vector, we're calling `next` to get the first item from the iterator.
+First, we’re only going to be looking at the first line of the HTTP request, so rather than reading the entire request into a vector, we’re calling `next` to get the first item from the iterator.
 The first `unwrap` takes care of the `Option` and stops the program if the iterator has no items.
 The second `unwrap` handles the `Result` and has the same effect as the `unwrap` that was